riboviz/example-datasets/README.md

 # Start here

-First install riboviz ([installation instructions](https://github.com/riboviz/riboviz/blob/master/docs/user/install.md)), and test that it works by [running the vignette](https://github.com/riboviz/riboviz/blob/master/docs/user/run-vignette.md).
+Start by installing riboviz ([installation instructions](https://github.com/riboviz/riboviz/blob/master/docs/user/install.md)), and test that it works by [running the vignette](https://github.com/riboviz/riboviz/blob/master/docs/user/run-vignette.md).

 To use one of these example datasets, you need to download two kinds of files.
 First, the configuration files and annotation files from this example-datasets repository, which you can download individually from github or by `git clone`.
+See [documentation on configuration files](https://github.com/riboviz/riboviz/blob/master/docs/user/prep-riboviz-config.md) for the details.
 Second, you need to download the raw read data in fastq, or gzipped fastq, format.
 A few of the datasets have specific links to download data in the header of the configuration files.
 Most datasets here have fastq filenames that begin "SRR", indicating that they are stored on the [short read archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) and mirrored on the [european nucleotide archive (ENA)](https://www.ebi.ac.uk/ena/).